-To see Workers in action, in even more detail, in the application menu click Logs and view the Logs tab.
-Periodically hit the round Refresh button at the top of Logs to get new entries from Workers.
+To see BkmxAgent in action, in even more detail, in the application menu click Logs and view the Logs tab.
+Periodically hit the round Refresh button at the top of Logs and observe the new entries from BkmxAgent.

-Worker operations spawned by Agents will fail if you do not have permission to access the required data.
+BkmxAgent operations will fail if you do not have permission to access the required data.
 For example, when you import or export bookmarks on another Macintosh User Account manually in Smarky, Synkmark or BookMacster, the app requires you to enter an administrator password.
-However, your Worker does not know the password, so the operation will fail.
+However, BkmxAgent does not know the password, so the operation will fail.

 |Home | Parent||← Go →||Prior | Next|